 The Reef 2050 Water Quality Improvement Plan is a joint commitment of the Australian and Queensland governments.
 It incorporates and supports the actions of industry, community groups, Traditional Owners and government that impact on Reef health and links with a number of other legislative and planning initiatives.

-The Australian and Queensland governments are investing over $640 million from 2017–2018 to 2021–2022 to improve water quality entering the Reef.
-This includes over$262 million in Queensland Government funding through the Queensland Reef Water Quality Program and over $377 million from the Australian Government including funding through the Reef Trust.
+The Australian and Queensland governments are investing $667 million from 2017–2018 to 2021–2022 to improve water quality entering the Reef.
+This includes Queensland Government funding through the Queensland Reef Water Quality Program and Australian Government funding including investment through the Reef Trust.

 A number of committees have been established to help ensure a coordinated and cohesive approach to implementation, and appropriate commitment of resources to actions.